The new crucifix for Mejorada del Campo Cathedral

 Details of the final crucifix

-On Monday, 26th December 2016, a team from Factum Arte, the Factum Foundation for Digital Technology in Conservation and many guests, took the finished, rematerialised version of a crucifix to Justo Gallego Martínez´s cathedral in Mejorada del Campo, Madrid.
+On Monday, 26th December 2016, a team from Factum Arte, the Factum Foundation for Digital Technology in Preservation and many guests, took the finished, rematerialised version of a crucifix to Justo Gallego Martínez´s cathedral in Mejorada del Campo, Madrid.
 It now hangs freely in the space above the altar, drawing the eye up to the vast dome that hovers above Justo's extraordinary creation.